Antrix-poke/3DSkit/Readme.md

 * Pack or repack them
 * Decompress and compress these files to and from their original compression

+## How to use

+You must have Python version 3.5 to 3.9 installed it will not work on newer versions

+Example commands that work

+decompress general
+python 3DSkit.py -x file name
+python 3DSkit.py -xv file name

+decompress BFLIM
+python 3DSkit.py -xv dec_02.bin

+compress BFLIM
+python 3DSkit.py -pvf BFLIM -O format=RGBA4 -O swizzle=4 dec2.png
+python 3DSkit.py -pf BFLIM -O format=RGBA4 -O swizzle=4 dec_2.png

+decompress ALYT
+python 3DSkit.py -x file name
+python 3DSkit.py -x 02.bin

+compress ALYT
+python 3DSkit.py -pf ALYT filename python 3DSkit.py -pf ALYT 02 python 3DSkit.py -pdvf ALYT 02

+compress GARC
+python 3DSkit.py -pdvf GARC -O version=6 5

+dec_02.bin filename
+dec2.png filename
+5 folder name
+02 filename
+02.bin filename

+files and folders must be in the same folder as 3DSkit.py

+otherwise the command would have to be different to indicate the location of the file

+must be installed Numpy and Pillow

+pip install numpy pillow
+pip install numpy
+pip install pillow

+* Numpy (use `sudo apt-get install python3-numpy` or `pip3 install numpy`)
+* Pillow (use `sudo apt-get install python3-pil` or `pip3 install pillow`)

+if you use several versions of python, you need to indicate its location

+FOR EXAMPLE using the cmd console  CMD

+cd "C:\Users\username\Downloads\3DSkit"     comes to the folder 3DSkit

+C:\Python39\python.exe   this is where python is installed

+decompress BFLIM
+C:\Python39\python.exe 3DSkit.py -xv dec_2.bflim

+compress BFLIM
+C:\Python39\python.exe 3DSkit.py -pf BFLIM -O format=RGBA4 -O swizzle=4 dec_2.png
+C:\Python39\python.exe 3DSkit.py -pvf BFLIM -O format=RGBA4 -O swizzle=4 dec_2.png

+compress GARC
+C:\Python39\python.exe 3DSkit.py -pdvf GARC -O version=6 5_

+dec_2.bflim filename
+dec_2.png filename
+5 folder name

+Extract

+Paste the required file into the 3dskit folder.

+3dskit.py -x file

+or
+Python 3dskit.py -x file

+"file" can be just the filename if it's in the same folder as the program, or its full address if it's elsewhere.

+When extracting, the tool will detect the formatting; please take note of this:
+3dskit.py -x 02.bin

+			-------02.bin-------
+			No compression
+			ALYT file found
+			Extracting...
+			Extracted

+   Compress

+3dskit.py -pf folder formatting

+"formatting" is the format detected during extraction.

+"folder" is the folder generated during extraction; it will be located in the program's folder.

+With the files properly in their places, the command is as follows:
+		python 3dskit.py -pf ALYT 02

+			Packing 02.alyt...
+			Packing ALYT
+			Packed!

+   The file 02.alyt will be generated, which you can rename to 02.bin.

 ## Installation

 Actually, some 3DSkit modules are based on libkit.
 This is a "virtual" module, which can be either